zidanfathulhakim/zidanfathulhakim/README.md

 # 👋 Hi there!
-I'm [Nama Kamu] 👨‍💻
+I'm Zidan Fathul Hakim 👨‍💻

-I'm a passionate [Your Role - e.g., Software Developer, Full Stack Developer, Informatics Engineering Student] with a focus on building impactful and user-friendly applications.
+I'm a passionate Informatics Engineering Student with a focus on building impactful and user-friendly applications.
 Currently diving deep into [current interest/domain] and always eager to learn and contribute to meaningful tech projects.

 ---

 ### 💼 Current Focus
-- 🎓 Studying at [Nama Kampus atau Program]
+- 🎓 Studying at Universitas Sebelas Maret
-- 💻 Intern at [Nama Perusahaan, jika ada]
-- 🔧 Working on: [nama proyek, bisa disertai link]
-- 📚 Learning: [teknologi yang sedang dipelajari, misalnya Laravel, REST API, React, dll.]
+- 📚 Learning: Laravel, REST API, React, etc.

 ---